-It seems there are so many types of fonts out there, with different names and combinations.
+There are so many fonts out there, with different names and combinations.
 I am not a font expert.
-However, I read multiple articles to bring this information to you in the most straightforward way.
+However, I read multiple articles to accurately bring this information to you.

-Keep in mind, every article I read had the fonts in different categories.
+Keep in mind that every article I read had fonts in different categories.
 Not one article was the same.

-Let me explain to you what you need to focus on for this article.
+But, let me explain what you need to focus on for this article.